 People tend to talk more quickly when feeling nervous during public speaking.
 However, rushing through your sentences can make your presentation difficult to understand as an audience member.
 Focus on speaking at a steady pace as you practice your presentation.

-Find someone you trust — a friend, family member, co-worker — who can watch you deliver a practice presentation.
+Find someone you trust — a friend, family member, or co-worker — who can watch you deliver a practice presentation.
 Delivering in front of someone else will prepare you for facing an audience, and they will be able to provide useful feedback for improvements as an observer.
 Start practicing a few weeks prior to your presentation.
 By the time you’re ready to give the talk, you’ll have ingrained these tips in your delivery style.
 Delivering your presentation Even after practicing your presentation, standing in front of an audience can still be nerve-wracking for some.
 Use these tips to relax and feel comfortable right before and during your presentation.
 Feeling calm, you’ll be able to share your expertise with poise and confidence.

 Right before delivering a presentation, it’s normal to feel a bit nervous — your heart beats quickly and your palms may even feel a bit sweaty.
 Calm down by taking several deep breaths.
 Inhale for three counts and exhale for three counts for each breath.
 Slowing down your breath and becoming aware of it will help you relax before presenting.